-Six Months E ine 30,

 2018 2017 Change

-Income tax expense \$ 147.6 \$ 176.0 (16.1)%
+Income tax expense \$ 328.1 \$ 268.6 22.2%

-Income tax expense as a % of earnings before income taxes 26.6% 32.3%
+Income tax expense as a % of earnings before income taxes 31.1% 33.1%

-The Company's 2018 tax rate was favorably impacted by the U.S. federal corporate income tax rate decreasing to 21% from the prior year's 35%.
-This benefit was partially offset by other provisions of the TCJA, primarily GILTI and the first quarter additional provisional expense for the taxes related to the re-measurement of the Company's existing deferred tax balances, the deferred tax revaluation for unremitted foreign earnings, and the one-time repatriation tax.
+The Company's 2018 tax rate was favorably impacted by the decrease in the U.S. federal corporate income tax rate from 35% to 21% as a result of the TCJA.
+The 2018 tax rate was negatively impacted by higher taxes on the disposition of businesses and other provisions of the TCJA, primarily GILTI and the additional provisional expense for the taxes related to the re-measurement of the Company's existing deferred tax balances, the deferred tax revaluation for unremitted foreign earnings, and the one-time repatriation tax.
 The Company's 2018 and 2017 tax rates were favorably impacted by foreign earnings taxed at lower rates than the U.S. statutory tax rate.

 As a result of the TCJA, the Company was effectively taxed on all of its previously unremitted foreign earnings.
 The TCJA also enacts a territorial tax system that allows, for the most part, tax-free repatriation of foreign earnings.
-The Company has previously considered the earnings of its foreign subsidiaries to be indefinitely reinvested outside of the U.S. In light of the new U.S. territorial tax system, the Company is reviewing its prior position on reinvestment of certain foreign subsidiaries, and during the second quarter of 2018 provided \$0.5 of tax expense primarily related to foreign withholding taxes.
+The Company has previously considered the earnings of its foreign subsidiaries to be indefinitely reinvested outside of the U.S. In light of the new U.S. territorial tax system, the Company is reviewing its prior position on reinvestment of certain foreign subsidiaries, and during the nine months ended September 30, 2018, provided \$0.5 of tax expense primarily related to foreign withholding taxes.
 The Company continues to maintain an indefinite reinvestment assertion for the earnings in the majority of its foreign jurisdictions.